vviikk/vviikk.github.io/README.md

 _Dec 2017 – Present_
 Kuala Lumpur, Malaysia

-Currently leading a team of Front-end developers tasked with building a next-generation product using React / Redux / RxJS / Styled Components that focuses on big-data, drill-downs, geolocation & clustering, Elastic Search, GraphQL, Docker amongst various other technologies.
+ - Leading a team of Front-end developers tasked with building  a next-generation product using React / Redux / RxJS / Styled Components using ES7 that focuses on big-data, drill-downs, geolocation & clustering, Elastic Search, GraphQL, Docker amongst various other technologies.

 ## Work Experience